Mom, 6 kids die in Mississippi house fire; dad injured

 The state Fire Marshal’s Office is investigating the cause of the fire, Jones said.
 He said the house was built around 1951.
 He had no information on whether it was equipped with smoke detectors.

-Jones said the family’s church had established a GoFundMe page to raise money for medical and funeral expenses.
+Jones said friends of the family had established a GoFundMe page to raise money for medical and funeral expenses.